-In 2022, there were 14,444 sessions from 12,666 users.
-Top pages visited were: Home page (30%), About Peterborough (10.5%), NA, Contact Us (6.5%), About Toronto (8.5%) About Arnprior (3.5%) and What We D0 (3.5%.
+In 2023, there were 15,790 sessions from 12,779 users.
+Top pages visited were: Home page (27%), About Peterborough (8%), About Us (6%), Contact Us (4%) and About Toronto (3%).

-Over the course of 2022, new information was regularly updated on the website.
+Over the course of 2023, new information was regularly updated on the website.
 The following represents some of the updates that were posted:

-- Licence renewal updates (Record of Decision) - Public disclosures - Document summaries and environmental information - Frequently asked questions - Peterborough and Toronto CLC (meeting minutes, recruitment) - Copies of the Toronto (three) and Peterborough (three) newsletters - Community Webinar information - Virtual Tour (Peterborough) - Annual Compliance Report information - Notice of CNSC's annual public meeting and webinar
+- Public disclosures

+- Document summaries and environmental information

+- Frequently asked questions

+- Peterborough and Toronto CLC (meeting minutes, recruitment)

+- Copies of the Toronto and Peterborough newsletters

+- Community event details

+- Annual Compliance Report information

+- Notice of CNSC's annual public meeting